jnqnfe/pulse-binding-rust/README.md

 Copyright & Licensing
 =====================

+All parts of these binding libraries are fully open-source and free to use.

-## Primary/Current Licensing - LGPL
+## Primary Licensing - LGPL

-All files in this source code repository, except as noted below, are licensed under the GNU Lesser General Public License (LGPL).
-(See file LICENSE-LGPL for details).
+All files in this source code repository, except as noted below, are licensed under the GNU Lesser General Public License (LGPL) version 2.1+.
+(See file `LICENSE-LGPL` for details).

+This matches the current licensing of PulseAudio itself.

-## Alternate Licensing - Read carefully!
+## Alternate Licensing

-Whilst I am actually entirely *open* to MIT/Apache-2.0 licensing, LGPL was chosen simply because PulseAudio itself is licensed under LGPL, and I expect that this would be considered a derivative work, which blocks licensing this work under those licenses.
-Should PulseAudio itself ever relicense to MIT and/or Apache-2.0, it is intended that this source code repository will be relicensed to match.
-Should you have an exception from PulseAudio, licensing it to you under MIT and/or Apache-2.0 licensing, then you may freely consider that to apply here also.
+A popular alternative to GPL/LGPL, especially I have noticed in the world of Rust crates, is a dual MIT and Apache-2.0 licensing model.
+I *would* license this project under such a model, however unfortunately I believe that there is a strong possibility that it would be considered a ‘derivative work’ of PulseAudio, and as such is constrained to LGPL by the licensing of PulseAudio itself.

+Thus you may freely consider this project available under said dual MIT and Apache-2.0 licensing only under one of the following conditions:
+ - Either, should I be wrong about the ‘derivative work’ principle, i.e. that there is no actual restriction imposed by the PulseAudio LGPL license on my bindings being licensed under this alternate model.
+(In which case please inform me thusly).
+ - Or, you are granted license to use PulseAudio itself under such licensing, removing the barrier to use of these bindings under same.
+ - Or, should the PulseAudio project grant explicit permission for this project to be licensed under such a model.
+ - Or, should the PulseAudio project grant you explicit permission to use these bindings under such license, i.e. an exception to their LGPL ‘derivative work’ restriction.

 ## Licensing/Copyright Specifics

 The files within the ‘includes’ directory, have been copied directly from the PulseAudio source.
-These files are kept for development purposes only (to be compared through diff checking against future versions to find changes that may need propagating into new versions of this binding library).
+These files are kept for development purposes only (to be compared through diff checking against future versions to find changes that may need propagating into the bindings).
 To be clear, they are not used in any compilation processes.
 They are licensed under LGPL by the PulseAudio project.

-The binding libraries provided in this source code repository have been built upon the public API of PulseAudio, as described in the PulseAudio ‘include’ files, with documentation in particular largely copied from those files.
-These bindings may be considered derivative works under the PulseAudio license.
-PulseAudio itself is licensed under LGPL version 2.1+.
-These bindings, as specified above, are under that same license.
+The *binding* and *sys* libraries provided in this source code repository have been built upon the public API of PulseAudio, as described by the PulseAudio ‘include’ files, with documentation in particular largely copied from those files.

 The logo image files are a combined derivative of the Rust programming language icon and the PulseAudio icon, taking core elements from each.
+I apply no specific image-oriented license upon them (I am not familiar with such licenses).
+As a substitute, subject to any constraints of licensing of those original images, I freely permit use on a common-sense fair-use basis.
+For instance, you may freely make use of them in articles discussing this project (should anyone ever care to do so).
+Feel free to make your own such derived logos, I make no claim upon it being an original idea.

 Source Code Contents
 ====================